 For more information please call 662.347.8198

 The tradition of the Gullah Geechee is significant for this year’s symposium because it reveals how over time, place and space their forefathers and mothers developed a language as a means of communicating with each other and enabled them to preserve many African practices through the arts, crafts, cuisine and spiritual practices.
-This evolving story of self-determination, persistence, resilience, innovation, isolation, and enslavement captures the theme for the 8th annual Sweat Equity Investment in the Cotton Kingdom Symposium on The Mississippi Valley State University campus November 6-7, 2019.
-The BrownBag session kicks off the two-day event at 12:00 noon on Wednesday, Nov.
-6. Later the same afternoon the organizers shall officially open John Jones’ exhibition, Confederate Currency: The Color of Money, Images of Slavery in Confederate and Southern States Currency, at 3:00pm.
-This fine-art exhibit will be housed in the J. H. White Library thorough May 2020.
-On Thursday, Nov 7, the 8th annual Symposium will commence from 9-3pm in the Social Sciences’ Carver Randle Auditorium.
+This evolving story of self-determination, persistence, resilience, innovation, isolation, and enslavement captures the theme for the annual Sweat Equity Investment in the Cotton Kingdom Symposium.
+The BrownBag session kicks off the two-day event at 12:00 noon.
+Later the same afternoon the organizers shall officially open John Jones’ exhibition, Confederate Currency: The Color of Money, Images of Slavery in Confederate and Southern States Currency, at 3:00pm.
+This fine-art exhibit will be housed in the J. H. White Library.

 WATCH OUR STORY | SEE OUR VISION